little-world/rust-course/src/06-lifetime-patterns.md

 ## Pattern 4: Self-Referential Structs and `Pin`

 **Problem**: It is normally impossible to create a struct that holds a reference to one of its own fields.
 The borrow checker forbids this because if the struct were moved, the internal reference would become invalid (dangling).
-However, this pattern is needed for some advanced scenarios like async functions and intrusive data structures.

 **Solution**: Use `Pin<T>`.
 A `Pin` "pins" a value to its location in memory, guaranteeing that it will not be moved.
-This makes it safe to create self-referential structs, though it usually requires `unsafe` code to do so.
-For many use cases, safer alternatives like using indices instead of references are preferable.

 **Why it matters**: `Pin` is the cornerstone that makes async/await in Rust work safely and efficiently.
 Futures in async Rust are often self-referential, and `Pin` ensures that they can be polled without their internal references being invalidated.
-Understanding this pattern is key to writing advanced async or low-level data structures.

 **Use Cases**:
 -   Async `Future`s, which store state across `.await` points.